• Blog

 Kuala Lumpur – Singapore High-Speed Railway

-In addition to the current West Coast Line, a high-speed railway from KL to Singapore is being planned.
+In addition to the current KL-JB line, a high-speed railway from KL to Singapore is being planned.
 This will travel on a different alignment and not pass through JB Sentral.
-This is still in planning, so it could be years away from being a reality.
+This project was cancelled but it is being reconsidered, so it could be years away from being a reality.
 If it is built then there will be two different ways to travel from KL to Singapore by rail.

 More Malaysia and Southeast Asia rail travel